Welcome to the homepage of Brighton Osteopathy & Sports Injury Clinic.

 Most of the time I use osteopathy to treat joint and muscle pain.
 However pain has many presentations and causes and as a registered osteopath I am qualified to diagnose, treat and give advice for muscle and joint pain.
 Osteopathic qualification and regulation works in much the same way as regulation of medical doctors and that means you can be safe in the knowledge that a registered osteopath (see below) is first of all a safe clinician.

 I also treat lots of sports people to help them back to their sports after injury or to achieve better results from exercise and stretching.
 Doctor Google can be both beneficial and misleading and I often find myself correcting advice that people have found online.

 In my practice I treat patients ranging in age from 5 years old to patients well into their 90’s.

 Osteopathy is a hands-on medical system based on the sciences of anatomy and physiology.
 Osteopathic techniques vary from massage to manipulations and range from very gentle to quite vigorous.
-In every osteopathic treatment session patients will receive diagnosis, hands on treatment and advice on how to improve your condition through exercises and diet.
+In every osteopathic treatment session patients will receive diagnosis, hands on treatment and advice on how to improve your condition through exercises and sometimes diet/supplements.